Analyze Experiment Results

 Fusion AI calculates historical metrics one time and stores them, so subsequent runs of the metrics calculation jobs will not need to recalculate them.

-At the moment, percent chance of beating is only accessible through the Fusion AI API, not through App Insights.
+Percent chance of beating is only accessible through the Fusion AI API, not through App Insights.
 Use the metrics endpoint

 Note the following best practices regarding statistical significance:

-If you peek, do not act – P-values only reach significant levels when there is enough data.
+If you peek, do not act.
+P-values only reach significant levels when there is enough data.
 This leads to the problem of peeking (when people look at experiment results too early and make incorrect decisions).
 Wait until an experiment is over before making decisions based on the experiment.
 The confidence index is intended to encourage this practice.

-Do not modify running experiments – To modify an experiment, you have to stop it, and data collection for the experiment stops.
+Do not modify running experiments.
+To modify an experiment, you have to stop it, and data collection for the experiment stops.
 This is nice and clean and as it should be.
 You could, however, modify some object that the experiment uses (for example, you could modify a query pipeline) while the experiment is running.
 But this makes it unclear what you have been testing.
 We recommend against this practice.
 Instead, stop the first experiment, make the modifications, and then activate (start) an experiment that uses the modified object.